math-club-donostia/math-club-donostia.github.io/source/index.rst

 =====================

-What we aim to do
+What we do
 ++++++++++++++++++

-We plan to organize regular meetings (around 2 hours weekly) to solve tricky (olympiad-style) mathematical problems, talk about mathematics beyond the school program, etc. The difficulty level (and language, upon possibility) is adjusted individually to each participant.
+We organize regular meetings (around 2-3 hours weekly) to solve tricky (olympiad-style) mathematical problems, talk about mathematics beyond the school program, and also watch and discuss popular science :ref:`videos <sec-video>`.

-When I was at my school age in Siberia I enjoyed participating in Olympiads in Mathematics and Physics.
-In Russia, enthusiastic teachers are gathering talented children in math clubs (usually held on weekends, and therefore called "Sunday [mathematical] schools".
-There are also summer mathematical camps implemented both on regional and national level.
-Some of such activities are also implemented in :ref:`Spain <sec-olyspain>`, but unfortunately not much in the Basque Country.
-So let's launch such activity.
+The difficulty level (and language, upon possibility) is adjusted individually to each participant.
+However, our main goal is not (only) to win an olympiad.

-Our Goals are
+Our Goals
 ---------------

 * Have fun with math!
+* show the kids the beauty of mathematics
-* Develop creativity and non-standard thinking
+* develop creativity and non-standard thinking
 * Train for Mathematical olympiads
 * Create a community of curious kids

 Teachers
 ++++++++

 Lead by :ref:`Stepan Tsirkin <sec-stepan>`, PhD in Physics, Ikerbasque Research Fellow at CFM.
-Other researchers scientific researchers may also join.
+Other researchers scientific researchers also join.
+The project is fully based on volunreering.
+The teachers (including me) participate at their own initiative, apart from their main work, without extra payment.
+Our motivation is to collaborate to create a unique environment for the benefit of our own children.

+Therefore we **encourage parents to also assist as teachers**.
+One does NOT need to be a professional mathematician, nor a scientist/engineer or anything like that, neither to have very deep mathematical knowledge.
+Just a bit of curiosity, some instructions from me and you are ready to go!
+If your children can solve these problems - you also can!

-THe project is fully based on volunreers.
-THe teachers participate at their If you feel capable consider becoming a teacher or teaching assistant : |register|
+If you feel capable consider becoming a teacher or teaching assistant : |register|

 Languages
 ++++++++++

+The main languages are Spanish and English,
+Printouts are provided in Spanish, English and Russian.

-I speak English, Spanish, Russian and some German.
+I also speak Russian and some German.
+Other teachers may speak other languages.
-Hopefully, some Basque-speaking teachers will join.
 We aim to build an international multi-language community.

 Age of participants
 +++++++++++++++++++++

-We mainly focus on the age group from 8 to 18, but slightly younger participants may also join.
+We accept children from 1st year of Primary education, up to (and including) Bachillerato.
+Younger children also may come, but we do not prepare anything specifically for them.

 Time and place
 +++++++++++++++